-Sterling and Wilson Solar Australia Pty Ltd is a company limited by shares that is incorporated and domiciled in Australia.
-The Company's immediate and ultimate holding company is Sterling and Wilson International Solar FZCO, incorporated in Dubai, UAE and Shapoorji Pallonji and Company Private Limited, incorporated in India.
+GCo Solar Pty Ltd is a company limited by shares that is incorporated and domiciled in Australia.
+The Company's immediate and ultimate holding company holding company is Sterling and Wilson International Solar FZCO, incorporated in Dubai, UAE and Sterling and Wilson Renewable Energy Limited incorporated in India (from 30th December 2021).
+Shapoorji Pallonji and Company Private Limited, incorporated in India was the ultimate holding company until 29th December,2021